Wednesday’s high school roundup: Brunswick tops Camden Hills for Class A North crown

 The Dragons made sure a third setback wouldn’t happen in the Class A North final.

-Gus Silverman and Jack Banks scored 38 seconds apart late in the first half, and No. 5 Brunswick held on from there Wednesday night to edge No. 2 Camden Hills, 2-1, at Messalonskee High.
+Gus Silverman and Iain Clendening scored 38 seconds apart late in the first half, and No. 5 Brunswick held on from there Wednesday night to edge No. 2 Camden Hills, 2-1, at Messalonskee High.

-“It feels amazing.
-We fell short in this game back in my freshman year,” said Banks.
-“This year, we thought things might be different, and they are.”

 Brunswick (13-3-1) will face Marshwood in the state championship game Saturday at Massabesic High in Waterboro.